azim-abdool/teaching-portfolio/courses.md

 ## Programming & Software Engineering

 I have taught these courses in the recent past.
 I still contribute to these courses, but I've now taken a more backseat role as a guest examiner and lecturer.
+I particularly miss ECNG3023 where I changed the curricula to consider more practical work with software management.
-- UG Level 1: ECNG1009 - Introduction to Programming
+- UG Level 1: ECNG1009 - Introduction to Programming: An introductory programming course using C++.
-- UG Level 2: ECNG2007 - Computer Systems and Software Design
+- UG Level 2: ECNG2007 - Computer Systems and Software Design: A continuation of the level 1 programming course, but with a performance slant.
+There is an introduction to algorithms and data structures; as well as a project which allows the student to investigate a specific technology framework and apply it to a real-world problem.
-- UG Level 3: ECNG3023 - Software Engineering
+- UG Level 3: ECNG3023 - Software Engineering: On the management of software systems and applying the software lifecycle to a problem.
+This course has a unique peer mentoring system where the students in this course manage the product development carried out by the students of the level 2 ECNG2007.
+A practical experience for students of both courses.
 - Graduate: ECNG6613 - Database Systems

 ## Electronics
 I have delivered these courses in the past, but I no longer meaningfully contribute to them.
+I remain a guest examiner for ECNG2004's project demonstrations.
-- ECNG3016 - Advanced Digital Electronics: A capstone electronics course involving performance in digital electronics systems
+- ECNG2004 - Lab and Project Design 2: A laboratory course which focuses on rapid prototyping electronics systems utilizing FPGAs.
-- ECNG2004 - Lab and Project Design 2: A laboratory course which focuses on rapid prototyping electronics systems utilizing FPGAs
+- ECNG3016 - Advanced Digital Electronics: A capstone electronics course involving performance in digital electronics systems.
 - ECNG6601 - Digital Electronics Systems: I have delivered guest lectures on FPGA prototyping.
 I have not been an examiner for this course.